-Both the beneficiary and the DSW must be present in order for the provider to bill for this service.
+Both the beneficiary and the direct service worker must be present in order for the provider to bill for this service.

-Services cannot be provided or billed for during the same hours on the same day as:

-- 1. Supported Employment models; - 2.
-Employment-Related Training;
+Services cannot be provided or billed for during the same hours on the same day as: Supported Employment models; Employment-Related Training; Professional Services; Individual and Family Support - Day/Night/Shared; Community Integration and Development; or Center-Based Respite.

-3. Professional Services;

-- 4. Individual and Family Support Day/Night/Shared; - 5.
-Community Integration and Development; or - 6.
-Center-Based Respite.